robertmanea/UCPhotoGallery/README.md

 This project provides a drop-in image gallery UI component with a simple interface, as well as a full-screen photo viewer with a drag-to-dismis interaction.

+## Installation

+This project is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod "UCPhotoGallery"

 ## Usage

 ### Option 1: Embed the UCPhotoGallery's view in your view